SahilAujla/aa-sdk-private/site/packages/aa-core/provider/withCustomMiddleware.md

 # withCustomMiddleware

-This method adds a final middleware step to the middleware stack that runs right before signature verification.
-It can be utilized when there's an RPC that fulfills most of the functionalities of the other middlewares.
-Instead of chaining multiple RPC calls via the default middlewares, you can delegate the work to that RPC.
+Adds a function to the end of the middleware call stack before signature verification.
+It can be used to override or add additional functionality.
+Like modifying the user operation, making an additional RPC call, or logging data.

 ## Usage